Man takes ’25 Push-up Challenge’ to new heights by doing them 96 feet in the air

 However, getting Jussaud 96 feet in the air was a challenge in itself.

-“Dood said “I’ve got an idea and you’re probably not going to like it,” Destany, Dood’s sister stated.
+“Dood said “I’ve got an idea and you’re probably not going to like it,” Destany, Dood’s sister said.

-With the help of his sister, and her boyfriend who’s a welder that idea came to life.
+With the help of his sister and her boyfriend, who is a welder, that idea came to life.

 “We spent all day Saturday building it and then when we did it on Sunday it was kind of like the anticipation of the weekend, this idea finally happening was awesome,” Destany said.